-The Project's total capacity of approximately 170 MW will be generated using 62 General Electric (GE) 2.5 MW wind turbines and 8 GE 1.715 MW wind turbines.
-The current turbine layout includes 70 primary turbines required for the Project with 6 alternative turbine locations identified.
-A maximum of 70 turbines are proposed for construction, with the inclusion of alternative locations to provide for flexibility in the event development or constructability issues are encountered.
+The Project's total capacity of approximately 170 MW will be generated using 6268 General Electric (GE) 2.5 MW wind turbines and 8 GE 1.715 MW wind turbines.
+The current turbine layout also includes 70 primary turbines required for the Project with 6four alternative turbine locations identified for a total of 72 turbine locations.
+A maximum of 7068 turbines are proposed for construction, with the inclusion of alternative locations to provide for flexibility in the event development or constructability issues are encountered.
 The current wind turbine array is set forth in Map 2 (Project Area and Facilities).